couchbaselabs/couchbase-ami/README.md

     make SSH_KEY=steveyen-key2 step1

-Then, go to the next step...
+Then, go to the next step, etc...

     make SSH_KEY=steveyen-key2 step2
+    make SSH_KEY=steveyen-key2 step3
+    make SSH_KEY=steveyen-key2 step4

+NOTE: If you don't want the package pre-installed on the AMI, such as to just get an empty, but ready, AMI, then just skep step2.

 You should now have an AMI that's AWS / ISV Marketplace ready.
 But, it might take a few minutes for AWS to finish building it (moving it